bhindesa/Pig-Game/README.md

 4. For every dice roll you would have the chance to hold your current score(You can also give second player a chance to play by clicking on hold button) or you can try your luck by playing your turn by clicking.
 5. If you chose to play and your dice rolls to 1, then your total will roll back to 0(zero).
 6. Then game logic will switch the turn to second player automatically.
+7. The player who reaches the max score(score set at beggining of the game) first, will win the game.